The “MIND Diet”

 She reviewed and evaluated studies on micronutrients in food, such as vitamin E, DHA and folic acid, in relation to their protective function against brain ageing.
 “It is surprising that the media often claims that these micronutrients have no protective function with regard to the brain’s cognitive abilities”, she observes.
-Clinical studies often make severe mistakes like starting a prospective study without taking into account the initial situation, i.e. the basic nutritional situation of the subjects.
-If such factors are considered however, significant protective effects result can happen – for example with the micronutrients mentioned above
+Clinical studies often make big mistakes – like starting a prospective study without taking into account the initial situation, i.e. the basic nutritional situation of the subjects.
+If such factors were considered however, significant protective effects result could be demonstated – for example, with the micronutrients mentioned above.

 The same applies to the evaluation of certain dietary patterns, such as the Mediterranean diet.
-Often only the proportion of a general population that eats the right diet is considered, rather than the Mediterranean population’s intakes (which are much higher for food such as fish and vegetables than for an urban population).
+Often, only the proportion of a general population that “eats adequately” is taken into account, rather than the real Mediterranean population (who eats much higher amounts of fish and vegetables than an urban population).
 These procedures led to gross misconceptions about the relationship between diet and brain ageing.

-The MIND study conducted by Martha C. Morris has now taken a much closer look at the effect of two diets – the Mediterranean diet and the DASH diet (Dietary Approaches to Stop Hypertension) – on cognitive decline and compared them to a new more advanced diet plan.
-The MIND diet (Mediterranean DASH intervention for Neurodegenerative Delay) uses the Mediterranean and DASH diets as a basis and modifies them in relation to foods that have already been identified by research as factors for improving cognitive function or delaying cognitive decline.
+The MIND study conducted by Martha C. Morris has now taken a much closer look at the effect of two diets – the Mediterranean diet and the DASH diet (Dietary Approaches to Stop Hypertension) – on cognitive decline and compared them to a new and more advanced diet plan.
+The MIND diet (Mediterranean DASH intervention for Neurodegenerative Delay) uses the basics of Mediterranean and DASH diets but modifies them, by adding foods that have already been identified by research, as important factors to improve cognitive function or delaying cognitive decline.